How to Master Supply Chain Risk Management

 4. Develop contingency plans

 Contingency plans are plans of action that you can take when something does go wrong.
-In supply chain risk management, contingency planning is important because it means that your business isn’t left without a strategy when things start to go southwards: leaving you better prepared and less at risk of falling into chaos when preventative measures fail.
+In risk management, contingency planning is important because it means that your business isn’t left without a strategy when things start to go southwards: leaving you better prepared and less at risk of falling into chaos when preventative measures fail.
 Go through each risk you identified and then plan out the steps that your business will take in each situation to begin developing contingency plans.

 Invest in Visibility